 Edgerank takes note of both what trending topics are, and when they’re trending.
-This means that content written about those topics in a timely manner will be prioritized – as long as the posts are actually adding value to the conversation (read: not committing any Facebook content sins).
+This means that content written about those topics in a timely manner will be prioritised – as long as the posts are actually adding value to the conversation (read: not committing any Facebook content sins).
 Some folks might call this “headline jacking,” but I’m not a huge fan of that concept: it’s much more me-focused than community-focused.
 If you have something interesting to say about the topic, and your post is adding a unique perspective to the conversation, go for it.
-If you’re posting for the sake of hitching your wagon to a shooting star, forget it: it’ll annoy your community and be severely penalized in reach.
+If you’re posting for the sake of hitching your wagon to a shooting star, forget it: it’ll annoy your community and be severely penalised in reach.

 Below is a screenshot that shows you how to find those trending topics when you’re logged in as yourself.

 At the end of the day, a good Facebook marketing strategy is one that just has people acting like real people.
 When in doubt, thinking about how we share on our personal feeds is a great way to keep ourselves honest.